virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Virtual conferences were gaining momentum even before the coronavirus crisis due to multiple advantages over traditional in-person gatherings.
 With the increasing concerns about greenhouse emissions, many prefer to limit their long-distance travel.
 To some community members with limited mobility, either for family, health, or budget reasons, traditional conferences are off limits altogether.
-Finally, most of the expensive and time-consuming aspects of conference organisation, such as finding a venue, lodging and catering for the participants are gone, allowing faster turnaround in disseminating new results.
+Finally, most of the expensive and time-consuming aspects of conference organisation, such as finding a venue, lodging and catering for the participants are gone entirely.
 With all these obstacles out of the way, virtual conferences can be organized much faster and respond to the latest developments.
-They are much more inclusive and have a potential to reach a much broader audience.
+They are also more inclusive and reach a broader audience especially if the talks are recorded.

 #### We decided to develop online conferences and established VSF.
 After finding each other as like-minded individuals with an urge to improve the present situation, we started gathering in the late summer of 2019 to explore our options.